Pylons/pyramid/docs/narr/configuration.rst

     </configure>

-If you try to use this ZCML file as the source of ZCML for an application, a ``ConfigurationError`` will be raised when you attempt to start the application with information about which tags might have conflicted.
+If you try to use this ZCML file as the source of ZCML for an application, a :data:`repoze.bfg.exceptions.ConfigurationError` will be raised when you attempt to start the application with information about which tags might have conflicted.

 .. _word_on_xml_namespaces: